acconeer/acconeer-python-exploration/docs/a111/algo/presence_detection_sparse.rst

    The inter-frame deviation is based on the deviation between the two filters.

-Intra-frame deviation -- detecting (faster) movements *inside* frames For every frame and depth, the intra-frame devition is based on the deviation from the mean of the sweeps.
+Intra-frame deviation -- detecting (faster) movements *inside* frames For every frame and depth, the intra-frame deviation is based on the deviation from the mean of the sweeps.

 Both the inter- and the intra-frame deviations are filtered both in time and depth.
 Also, to be more robust against changing environments and variations between sensors, a normalization is done against the noise floor.
 Finally, some simple processing is applied to generate the final output.